nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ### Managing Dependencies

-A project often depends on third-party libraries.
-For example, Address Book depends on the [Jackson library](http://wiki.fasterxml.com/JacksonHome) for XML parsing.
+A project often depends on third-party libraries, such as [Jackson](http://wiki.fasterxml.com/JacksonHome) for JSON parsing.
 Managing these _dependencies_ can be automated using Gradle.
-For example, Gradle can download the dependencies automatically, which is better than these alternatives.<br>
+For example, Gradle can download the dependencies automatically, which is better than these alternatives.

-a.
-Include those libraries in the repo (this bloats the repo size)<br>
+  1. Include those libraries in the repo (this bloats the repo size)<br>
-b.
-Require developers to download those libraries manually (this creates extra work for developers)<br>
+  2. Require developers to download those libraries manually (this creates extra work for developers)<br>

 ## Appendix A : User Stories